-Currently we have, next to the Generalate, five communities in The Netherlands and Belgium.
+Currently we have, next to the Generalate, four communities in The Netherlands and Belgium.
 That is a lot less than in the past because, due to the decrease in number of brothers, many communities had to be closed.
 However, we did not just leave our houses or hand them over to others; fortunately we could also open some new communities.
 Indeed, we quite conscientiously want to continue building up religious life in these parts of the world.

 Community Joannes Zwijsen (Tilburg)

 Next to the administrative center of the congregation (the Generalate) is the residential care facility which is named after our founder.
 Among other functions, it offers shelter to the Joannes Zwijsen community, in which our elderly brothers are living and – if needed – receive nursing care.